ifremer-bioinformatics/ToolDirectory/README.md

 Simply uses the procedure described in the Testing section, above.

-## Setup the Keshif based view
+## Setup the data exploration view

 ## Licenses

 Tool Directory is released under the terms of the Apache 2 license.

+Tool Directory data exploration viewer uses the open-source version version of [Keshif](https://github.com/adilyalcin/Keshif), a web-based data exploration environment for data analytics.
 Keshif open-source is released under the terms of the BSD-3 clause license.